 Earlier this year, Maryland also removed some administrative barriers to Medicaid coverage of abortion, and Oregon allocated $15 million to its state and local health departments for abortion services.
 New York and California joined Maryland in enacting legislation to expand abortion coverage through private health plans.
 But those measures expanding Medicaid and private insurance coverage of abortions won’t help out-of-state patients.

-There are pending proposals in four states to expand access to medication abortion — the method used in about half of US abortions and that has become preferred during the pandemic — but none have passed yet.
+There are pending proposals in three states to expand access to medication abortion — the method used in about half of US abortions and that has become preferred during the pandemic — but none have passed yet.
 They could be critical in helping abortion clinics increase their capacity quickly since women would not necessarily have to go to a clinic to be prescribed the pills, which are a combination of mifepristone and misoprostol and authorized for the first 10 weeks of pregnancy.